 What Cannot Be Cooked in an Air Fryer?

 If the food is not pre-fried and frozen, you should avoid putting the wet batter in the air fryer.
-Aside from the obvious mess, it will make, the wet batter will not set as it does when immersed in oil, resulting in a soggy shell.
+Aside from the apparent mess it will make, the wet batter will not set as it does when immersed in oil, resulting in a soggy shell.

 Extreme amounts of air cause leave to cook unevenly.
 It's easy to burn dishes that don't advise you to do so.